2i2c-org/infrastructure/docs/howto/operate/grafana.md

 This key will be used by the [`deploy-grafana-dashboards` workflow](https://github.com/2i2c-org/infrastructure/tree/HEAD/.github/workflows/deploy-grafana-dashboards.yaml) to deploy some default grafana dashboards for JupyterHub using [`jupyterhub/grafana-dashboards`](https://github.com/jupyterhub/grafana-dashboards).

+### Deploying the Grafana Dashboards from CI/CD

-Once you've pushed the encrypted `grafana_token` to the GitHub repository, manually trigger the `deploy-grafana-dashboards` workflow using the "Run workflow" button [from here](https://github.com/2i2c-org/infrastructure/actions/workflows/deploy-grafana-dashboards.yaml) to deploy the dashboards.
+Once you've pushed the encrypted `grafana_token` to the GitHub repository, it will be possible to manually trigger the `deploy-grafana-dashboards` workflow using the "Run workflow" button [from here](https://github.com/2i2c-org/infrastructure/actions/workflows/deploy-grafana-dashboards.yaml) to deploy the dashboards.

+You will first need to add the name of the cluster as a matrix entry in the [`deploy-grafana-dashboards.yaml` workflow file](https://github.com/2i2c-org/infrastructure/blob/008ae2c1deb3f5b97d0c334ed124fa090df1f0c6/.github/workflows/deploy-grafana-dashboards.yaml#L12) and commit the change to the repo.

 ```{note}
 The workflow only runs when manually triggered.